 If you're considering buying a portable printer, be sure to compare the printer's abilities with what you'll need to print.
 If you mostly print photographs, consider getting a portable photo printer, which reads directly from a camera or a memory card.
 Make sure that the printer is compatible with the device and software you want to use.

-To learn more about printers, PDAs, smart phones, WiFi and other topics, see the links on the next page.
+To learn more about printers, PDAs, smart phones, WiFi and other topics, see the links below.